KyleFreedomSeeds/ActionBar-Coords/README.md

 If you need any help, please contact us on our support [Discord](https://discord.gg/mGgfyaS)

 ## Commands/Permissions
-**/coords** - Opens the menu to enable/disable ActionBar Coords for the player
+**/coords** - Opens the menu to enable/disable ActionBar Coords for the player - `actionbarcoods.base`

 **/coords discord** - Links to our support Discord